 With so many critical developments occurring during early childhood, parents very often feel overwhelmed by the constant need to stimulate the child and to expose them to positive experiences.
 Hence, parents can turn these responsibilities over to professionals like those at My Little Genius.
 With a wide range of programmes catering to the age-specific needs of young children, it ensures that the child receives adequate and appropriate stimulation at all stages of his development.

 For parents who still find it difficult to accept the importance of proper child development during early childhood, they need only to refer to research on feral children.
 From the late eighteenth century to even today, feral children are often found in the wild.
 Many of these feral children actually take up the characteristics of the wild animals that have helped to raise them.
 This may be difficult to believe but one only needs to Google feral children to find a myriad of examples.

 To use just one example, two girls, Amala and Kamala, were raised by a she-wolf in India.
 They were described to be ‘wolfish’ in both appearance and behavior.
 They walk on all fours and were actually fond of raw meat.
 In fact, like wolves, their tongues are permanently hung out of their lips and they even consumed their food and liquids in a crouched position.
 Furthermore, they had a very acute hearing and were also able to smell meat from a great distance.

 Feral children demonstrate the efficacy of child development to the extreme.
 Hence, the role of the parent is very critical to a child’s development.
 Whether the child grows up to be an effective hunter of small animals or a boy genius will be highly dependent on the type of stimulation he receives during his early childhood.

-Contributed by Ivy Lim & Lim Wee Ming (MLG)
+By Ivy Lim & Lim Wee Ming, MLG

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.